Medication after minimally invasive spine surgery

 Ensuring the patient receives the right postoperative treatment requires:

 - An experienced medical staff (doctor, surgeon and anesthesiologist)

 - A full medical screening to help avoid complications and correctly identify the origin of the pain

-- An honest discussion about previous experiences with painkillers, drugs, and alcohol
+- An honest discussion about previous experiences with pain medications, drugs and alcohol

 Specific medication used after back surgery also depends greatly on the exact procedure.
-Local anesthetics, ibuprofen, and other over-the-counter painkillers are often all that is needed to manage a patient’s pain after minimally invasive surgery at Laser Spine Institute, unlike the strong pain medications and muscle relaxants required after a traditional open back surgery can require sedation, spinal anesthesia, heavy-duty painkillers, muscle relaxants, and anti-inflammatory drugs.
+Ibuprofen and other over-the-counter pain medications are often all that is needed to manage a patient’s pain after minimally invasive surgery at Laser Spine Institute, unlike the strong pain medications and muscle relaxants required after a traditional open back surgery.

-It is important to remember that only your doctor can tell you which medications should be taken after back surgery.
+It is important to consult your doctor about pain medications to take after your surgery if you need the additional pain relief.
 Different procedures and patients require different medication and treatments.
-To learn more about the various ways to manage pain after a minimally invasive, endoscopic procedure, contact the award-winning staff at Laser Spine Institute.
+To learn more about the various ways to manage pain after a minimally invasive procedure, contact Laser Spine Institute.
 Our dedicated team can guide you on your journey to wellness.

 If you are still in the decision phase about your recent diagnosis, we are happy to provide you with additional information about your condition and Laser Spine Institute’s minimally invasive alternatives to traditional open neck and back surgery.
 Reach out to us today for your free MRI review* to see if you are a potential candidate for the spine surgery performed at our state-of-the-art surgery centers.